dominicaq/FPSController/README.md

 # FPSController
-The goal of this controller was to mimic how Valves character controller feels in their games, the reference I used was Team Fortress 2.
+The goal of this controller was to mimic how Valves character controller feels in their games.

-Bellow are the listed notable features:
+Notable features:

-## PlayerController:
+## PlayerController
 - Smooth crouching
 - Can walk up and down hills smoothly
-- If a slope is too steep the controller will slide down
+- If a slope is too steep the controller will slide down it
 - Double jumping can be increased to any number when enabled
 - Can be affected by forces, Ex: Explosion force, Jump Pads, etc.
-- *Incomplete* Can move up and down objects tagged as ladders
+- Can move up and down triggers tagged as ladders

-Side Note: By default the character uses Physics.gravity.
-Ideal gravity for default settings is -14.

 ## Player Camera
 - Aim punch